mzc796/marionette_onos/README.md

    docker restart onos-mal
    ```

-   Refresh the UIs and we will see onos-mal join the cluster successfully.
+   Wait for seconds and refresh the UIs.
+We will see onos-mal join the cluster successfully.